Enable CircleCI jobs to go through a set of well-defined IP address ranges.

 - GCP: CircleCI uses the us-east1 and us-central1 regions

-CircleCI does not recommend configuring an IP-based firewall based on the above IP addresses, as the vast majority are not CircleCI’s machines.
-Additionally, there is no guarantee that the addresses in the endpoints above persist from day-to-day, as these addresses are reassigned continuously.
+CircleCI does not recommend configuring an IP-based firewall based on the AWS or GCP IP addresses, as the vast majority are not CircleCI’s machines.
+Additionally, there is no guarantee that the addresses in the AWS or GCP endpoints persist from day-to-day, as these addresses are reassigned continuously.

 IP ranges is the recommended method for configuring an IP-based firewall to allow traffic from CircleCI’s platform.

 - IP ranges is currently available exclusively for the Docker executor, not including

 - When downloading or uploading files larger than ~10 MB during execution of jobs with IP ranges enabled, intermittently, the job may receive TCP reset (RST) packets and drop the connection.
 This could cause the job to fail if there is no retry logic in place while downloading/uploading the file.
 CircleCI recommends including robust retry mechanisms in your config when attempting to download/upload large files during execution of jobs with IP ranges enabled.
 For example, if your job uses curl to download/upload a large file, include the

 <num>to a large number such as 1,000.

 This guide, as well as the rest of our docs, are open-source and available on GitHub.
 We welcome your contributions.